Degree: Bachelor of Arts (B.A.)

 Later, you will complete a compulsory professional internship (8 CP), acquire interdisciplinary qualifications (6 CP) in foreign languages and complete a bachelor's thesis (14 CP) at the end of your studies (usually in semester 6).

-In the compulsory elective area, you decide on a supplementary subject at the beginning of your studies, in which you take modules totaling 46 CP.
+In the compulsory elective area, you decide on a Complementary Subject at the beginning of your studies, in which you take modules totaling 46 CP.
 You can choose from the following subjects:

 • Architectural and Cultural Heritage